EvelynTheSilly/my_nix_dots/README.md

 # important files

-- rebuild.sh
+- rebuild.nu
-  rebuilds the system based on hostname, only rebuilds home manager upon changes in the home manager folder and rebuilding nix upon changes to nixos folder `./rebuild.nu -h` for more info
+  rebuilds the system
 - flake.nix
   includes the home managed and nixos configs for laptop and pc (they only include the device specific files) to add a new device change flake.nix to add another device with new hostname